BadPixel89/ldGO/README.md

     sudo apt install libpcap-dev

 If you install libpcap0.8 and the program still fails, try installing the dev version as well.

+## Mac

+No install requirements in my testing.
+I just instlaled go on a mac, cloned the repo, built it and it worked.
+It is possible that this has installed something, I will test on a clean Mac when I can.

 # Basic Usage
 Navigate a command line such as Powershell to the folder containing gold.exe, or add the containing folder to your system path to use it as a command from anywhere.